 To get location of any file, use locate command.
 This command is useful when you don't know where a file is saved or the actual name of the file.
 Using the -i argument with the command helps to ignore the case.
 For example, if you want a file that has the word "world", it gives the list of all the files in your Linux system containing the word "world" when you type in locate -i world.

-By using cat command, you can read any text file. suppose you are in folder /etc and want to check php.ini file, you can use cat command.
+By using cat command, you can read or display any text file. suppose you are in folder /etc and want to check php.ini file, you can use cat command.

 nano and vi are already installed text editors in the Linux command line.
 The nano command is a good text editor that denotes keywords with color and can recognize most languages.
 But vi is simpler than nano.
 You can create a new file or modify a file using these editor.
 For example, if you need to make a new file named "newfile.txt", you can create it by using the command nano newfile.txt.
 You can save your file after editing by using the sequence Ctrl+X, then Y (or N for no).